deepkit-rest/rest/src/rest/README.md

 }
 ```

-Assume that `Book` is annotated like this:
+Let's assume that `Book` is annotated like this:

 ```ts
 @entity.name("book").collection("books")